Accuracy of time-dependent GGE under weak dissipation: Matrix Product Operator simulation

 The decomposition above leads to the tensor network represented in Fig.~\ref{fig: TN} for a single time step.
-The transformation of the MPS corresponding to the action of the super-operators above can be found by rewriting the image of the Pauli strings back into the Pauli basis.
+The action of the super-operators above can be found by applying it to the Pauli strings, and rewriting the result back into the Pauli basis.
 Each dissipative term acts on a single site as

 because the $\tau$ matrices are orthonormal with respect to the Hilbert-Schmidt product $\llangle A | B \rrangle = {\rm tr}(A^\dagger B)$.
 Then

 All dissipative terms are one-site and cannot increase the bond dimension, unlike the unitary term, which is two-site.
 In a similar way, $\mathscr{U}_{j,j+1}$ transforms $R_{\mu_j}R_{\mu_{j+1}}$ into \be B_{\mu_j \mu_{j+1}} = \sum_{\nu_j,\nu_{j+1}} u_{\mu_j\mu_{j+1},\nu_j\nu_{j+1}} R_{\nu_j}R_{\nu_{j+1}}\,, \ee where $u_{\mu_j\mu_{j+1},\nu_j\nu_{j+1}} = \llangle \tau_j^{\mu_j}\tau_{j+1}^{\mu_{j+1}} | \mathscr{U}_{j,j+1} | \tau_j^{\nu_j}\tau_{j+1}^{\nu_{j+1}} \rrangle$ and the updated local tensors $R'$ come from the singular value decomposition (with a possible truncation of the bond dimension $\chi$) \be